hardyoyo/ucdlfx19-serverspec-workshop/ucdlfx19-serverspec-workshop.md

 fictitious.
 No identification with actual persons (living or deceased), places, buildings, and products is intended or should be inferred.

+Note:
+Just so we're clear, while these scenarios are insanely banal and not at all unusual, I thought it would be good to stick a disclaimer up front: this is entirely made up.
 ---
 # Three Scenarios...
 ## the premis